nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Purpose

-RIZZipe is a command-based recipe database that was designed with versatile tagging and searching features in mind so you can always find the recipe you need!
-Make use of RIZZipe’s many features to achieve your culinary rizz.
+RIZZipe is a command-based recipe database designed with versatile tagging and searching features in mind, enabling you to always find the perfect recipe with ease.
+Explore RIZZipe's diverse features and elevate your culinary experience and rizz!

 This developer guide aims to detail the architecture and software design decisions behind RIZZipe, and is intended for developers, designers, and software testers of RIZZipe.
 As RIZZipe is built on Java 8 and JavaFX 11, some technical knowledge of Java and JavaFX is recommended when reading this developer guide.

-You may peruse the libraries we used, and their documentation, at these links:
+You may peruse the libraries we used and their documentation at the following links:
 * **[Java 8](https://docs.oracle.com/javase/8/docs/)** - Java Language
 * **[JavaFX 11](https://openjfx.io/openjfx-docs/)** - Framework for developing Graphical User Interfaces (GUI) in Java
 * **[Jackson](https://github.com/FasterXML/jackson-docs)** - Library to provide serialization and deserialization of data from JavaScript Object Notation (JSON) format files